gfrid/azure-ad-reassign-appRoles/README.md

-# Azure AD - re-assign AppRoles to new Cloud Groups
+# Azure AD PowerShell - Re-assign AppRoles to new cloud groups
 Azure-AD powershell script for removing and re-assigning AppRoles to other/new cloud groups

 # Problem and workaround